 The Company recognizes accrued interest and penalties related to unrecognized tax benefits in the provision for income taxes in the Company's consolidated financial statements.
-As of December 31, 2021, the Company had no unrecognized tax benefits.
+As of December 31, 2022, the Company had accrued approximately \$0.4 million in interest and penalties related to unrecognized tax benefits.
+If the Company were to prevail on all uncertain tax positions, it would not have a significant impact on the Company's effective tax rate.